DataDog/documentation/content/en/agent/docker/log.md

 {{% tab "Host Agent with Custom Logging" %}}

 1. Install the [latest version of the Agent][1] on your host.
-2. Follow the [Custom Log Collection documentation][2] to tail files for logs.
+2. Follow the [Custom Log Collection][2] documentation to tail files for logs.

     To gather logs from your `<APP_NAME>` application stored in `<PATH_LOG_FILE>/<LOG_FILE_NAME>.log` create a `<APP_NAME>.d/conf.yaml` file at the root of your [Agent's configuration directory][3] with the following content: